johntalton/mcp23017/README.md

 ### Models

 The Microchip MCP23 line covvers five variation across two bus types split into single and dual port chips.

+Each chip is labled MCP23BVV, where:

-Each follows the mcp23BVV format.
-Where B is the bus type: "0" for I²C or "S" for SPI, and VV, the version is listed in the table bellow.
+B is for bus ( "0" for I²C / "S" for SPI ).

+VV, the version, is listed following table:

 | 8-bit | 16-bit | Note |
 | -- | -- | -- |